fourjuaneight/blog/content/uses.md

 ### CLI
 I started finding Rust alternatives to some of the default CLI tooling for greater security (debatable) and an overall nicer UX.
 So mostly aesthetics.
 But also, the [cargo](https://doc.rust-lang.org/cargo/guide/) experience is superior to any other package manager.

-- **[cargo-update](https://github.com/nabijaczleweli/cargo-update)** - This little utility brings the cargo experience up to 11.
-A simple package updater.
-- **[sheldon](https://github.com/rossmacarthur/sheldon)** - There are so many zsh plugin managers.
-This one is lightweight and easily managed via a TOML file.
 - **[starship](https://github.com/starship/starship)** - I love cool prompts.
 This one is robust and highly customizable.
 Again, via a single TOML file.
 - **[zellij](https://github.com/zellij-org/zellij)** - Tmux is great and all.
 But I came across this on Twitter and found it faster.
 You can write your plugins, define them via a YAML config file, and what got me is the ability to define layout configurations via various YAML files, which are then called via flags.
 - **[zoxide](https://github.com/ajeetdsouza/zoxide)** - This is just `cd` on steroids.